-All of the National Brands manufacturing facilities maintained their Food Safety System Certification ("FSSC") 22000 V5.1.
-They also maintained their American Institute of Baking ("AIB") Food Safety Standard certifications, acquired and maintained their annual Certificates of Acceptability (now the R638 certificate) from their local municipal authorities, and maintained their ISO 45001 Occupational Health and Safety Management system certifications.
+All of the National Brands manufacturing facilities maintained their Food Safety System Certification ("FSSC") 22000 V5.1, with some of the factories already having been audited according to the new FSSC V6 standard.
+They also maintained their American Institute of Baking ("AIB") Food Safety Standard certifications, acquired, and maintained their annual Certificates of Acceptability (now the R638 certificate) from their local municipal authorities and maintained their ISO 45001 Occupational Health and Safety Management system certifications.

-The Indigo Brands cosmetics and aerosol factories are ISO 9001:2015 (quality management system), ISO 22716:2007 (Cosmetics Good Manufacturing Practice) and SANS 1841 (Control of Quality: Trade Metrology Act) certified.
+The Indigo Brands cosmetics and aerosol factories are ISO 9001:2015 (Quality Management System), ISO 22716:2007 (Cosmetics Good Manufacturing Practice) and SANS 1841 (Control of Quality: Trade Metrology Act) certified.
 In the year under review Indigo Brands maintained compliance against all of these certifications.
 Indigo Brands actively works with its suppliers and conducts supplier evaluations in the form of cross-functional workshops and engagements, document verification/traceability and/or quality management system audits.
 This enhances the businesses' quality management capabilities, thus creating greater reliability regarding incoming raw materials and componentry.

-The I&J Woodstock and Valued Added Processing sites have Hazard Analysis and Critical Control Points ("HACCP") accreditation, which is regulated by the National Regulator for Compulsory Specifications.
-Woodstock achieved an "A" rating with British Retail Consortium for Global Standards ("BRC"), while Value Added Processing achieved an "A+" rating, and both facilities retained Higher Level International Food Standard ("IFS") global food safety certification.
-Other certifications include Marine Stewardship Council ("MSC") Chain of Custody Certification (a sustainability certification) and SANS 1841 (Control of

-Quantity - Trade Metrology Act) certification.
-The independent Micro laboratory (MICRON) at the Woodstock factory has SANAS 17025 accreditation and the Auckland Cold Store in Paarden Island is ISO 22000 and HACCP accredited, as well as ZA 282 certified (certification by the Department of Agriculture allowing the export of frozen product into the Southern African Development Community).
+The I&J Woodstock and Value Added Processing sites have Hazard Analysis and Critical Control Points accreditation, which is regulated by the National Regulator for Compulsory Specifications.
+Both sites also achieved an "A" rating with British Retail Consortium for Global Standards ("BRC") and retained Higher Level International Food Standard ("IFS") global food safety certification.
+Other certifications include Marine Stewardship Council ("MSC") Chain of Custody Certification (a sustainability certification) and SANS 1841 (Control of Quantity - Trade Metrology Act) certification.
+The independent Micro laboratory (MICRON) at the Woodstock factory has SANAS 17025 accreditation.
 The I&J chicken processing plant is ZA 111 certified (certification by the Department of Agriculture allowing the processing of chicken products).
 In addition to applying standards to the Company's own operations, the factories continue to make progress through supplier audits with a view to having all their suppliers certified to a recognised Food Safety standard.
-In accordance with customer requirements, the Amfori BSCI social audit was conducted in April 2022 and an "A" rating was achieved in each performance area with zero non-compliances.
-In recognition thereof the next audit will only be required in 2024.
-The Amfori BSCI code of conduct and the SMETA audit refer to international conventions such as the Universal Declaration of Human Rights, the Children's Rights and Business Principles, UN Guiding Principles for Business and Human Rights, OECD Guidelines, UN Global Compact, and International Labour Organisation conventions and recommendations relevant to improve working conditions in the supply chain.
+In accordance with customer requirements, the BSCI social audit was conducted in June 2024 and achieved favourable results.
+The BSCI code of conduct and the SMETA audit refer to international conventions such as the Universal Declaration of Human Rights, the UNICEF Children's Rights and Business Principles, the UN Guiding Principles for Business and Human Rights, the OECD Guidelines, the UN Global Compact, and the ILO conventions and recommendations relevant to improve working conditions in the supply chain.